chrisle/gattica/README.md

 ---------------
 ### 1.5.6 (20 July 2015)
   * Add a new end point to return the custom data sources for a web property ID.
+  * Add a new end point to return the unsampled reports for a profile ID.

 ### 1.5.5 (19 July 2015)
   * Add a new end point to return the custom metrics for a web property ID.